Travel Support

 Important information about timing

-1. Applications must be submitted by your DGS to the Grad Office for review at least two weeks before the last day of classes so that there is enough time to process a scholarship before the end of the semester to which it will be applied, while the student is still enrolled.
-Please time the submission of your application to your program accordingly.
+1. Endorsements should be submitted by your DGS to the Grad Office for review at least two weeks before the last day of classes so that there is enough time to process a scholarship before the end of the semester to which it will be applied, while you are still enrolled.
+Please time the submission of your request to your program accordingly.

 2. All requests submitted and approved during the summer term (including May session) will be applied to the following fall term, provided that the student is enrolled for credit.
 Students graduating in the summer or enrolling in Grad 999 in the fall are not eligible to receive travel support, unless the department is documenting the travel as University business (e.g., for a student on an RA appointment presenting on behalf of their PI/lab group).